Concrete18/Game-Save-Manager/README.md

 * Up to 4 backup redundancy to prevent corruption issues.
 * Easily add, delete and update games in the backup database using the interface.
+* Selecting games shows useful info such as number of saves, size they all take combined and time since last backup.
+* Fully works with python built in modules only.

 ## Python Techniques Used